 “You planning to wreak some havoc around the school?” he asked as we walked outside.
 “You don’t seem like the mischievous type.”

 “That’s because I’m good at hiding it.
 I don’t get caught.”

 “Caught?
 I’ve never seen you doing anything you could get in trouble for.”

 “Oh, do you really want to know?”
 I said, grinning.
 “Don’t you remember waking up with your beds practically on the ceiling a few weeks ago?
 And soon after that when the Great Hall’s magic ceiling actually rained on everyone?
 Or, more recently, the wall that people kept getting stuck to?
 I believe you were caught there… Certainly you remember all those pranks you didn’t do but kept getting in trouble for them.
-Courtesy of the Anti-Marauders.”
+Courtesy of yours truly.”

 My annoyance with myself was alleviated when I saw Remus’s face.
 “That was you?” he asked, stunned.